Oliver Beene: Episodes

 The series first aired on March 9, 2003, as a Fox program to replace the animated series Futurama.
 The first season was relatively successful, and the show was brought back for a second season.
 However, poor ratings throughout the second season led to the show's cancellation in September 2004, with the two last episodes of the season being left unaired in America. (the last episode to air in the show's original timeslot was broadcast on September 12, 2004).
 In the UK and Ireland, Sky One broadcast both seasons, in their entirety.
-In Germany, Das Erste HD broadcast both seasons, in their entirety, twice, once in 2006, and once in 2010, dubbed in German.
-In The Czech Republic, ČT1 broadcast both seasons, in their entirety, dubbed in Czech.
+In Germany, Das Erste HD twice broadcast both seasons in their entirety, dubbed in German: once in 2006 and again in 2010.
+In the Czech Republic, ČT1 broadcast both seasons in their entirety, dubbed in Czech.